 The federal government and states should encourage public-sector, nonprofit, and private-sector initiatives in joint vehicle purchase and use, shared vehicle maintenance, driver training, packaged insurance arrangements, and the development and support of dispatching programs that use geographic information systems; to do so, they should fund the initial start-up costs of these and other coordination efforts.

-Technical assistance: The FTA should continue to provide technical support to state and local agencies for coordinating, and carefully monitoring, and evaluating the implementation of state-administered plans for federally funded programs.
+Technical assistance: The FTA should continue to provide technical support to state and local agencies for coordinating, carefully monitoring, and evaluating the implementation of state-administered plans for federally funded programs.

-The Department of Transportation, with the Administration for Community Living, should continue to help meet the transportation needs of those who do not drive by conducting or supporting research, acting as an information clearinghouse, and providing technical assistance to state and local transportation agencies.
+The U.S. Department of Transportation, with the Administration for Community Living, should continue to help meet the transportation needs of those who do not drive by conducting or supporting research, acting as an information clearinghouse, and providing technical assistance to state and local transportation agencies.

 Medicaid nonemergency medical transportation (NEMT)